Pin Groups in General Relativity: Introduction

 For bosons, the space-time transformation behaviour is governed by the Lorentz group $\OO$, which comprises four connected components.
 Rotations and boosts are contained in the connected component of unity, the proper ortho\-chro\-nous Lorentz group $\mathrm{SO}^{\uparrow}(3,1)$.
 Parity ($P$) and time reversal ($T$) are encoded in the other three connected components of the Lorentz group, the translates of $\mathrm{SO}^{\uparrow}(3,1)$ by $P$, $T$ and $PT$.

-For \emph{fermions}, the space-time transformation behaviour is governed by a \emph{double cover} of $\mathrm{O}(3,1)$.
+For fermions, the space-time transformation behaviour is governed by a double cover of $\mathrm{O}(3,1)$.
 Rotations and boosts are described by the unique simply connected double cover of $\mathrm{SO}^{\uparrow}(3,1)$, the spin group $\mathrm{Spin}^{\uparrow}(3,1)$.
 However, in order to account for parity and time reversal, one needs to extend this cover from $\mathrm{SO}^{\uparrow}(3,1)$ to the full Lorentz group $\mathrm{O}(3,1)$.

 This extension is by no means unique.
 There are no less than \emph{eight} distinct double covers of $\mathrm{O}(3,1)$ that agree with $\mathrm{Spin}^{\uparrow}(3,1)$ over $\mathrm{SO}^{\uparrow}(3,1)$.
-They are the Pin groups $\mathrm{Pin}^{abc}$, characterised by the property that the elements $\Lambda_{P}$ and $\Lambda_{T}$ covering $P$ and $T$ satisfy $\Lambda_{P}^2 = -a$, $\Lambda_{T}^2 = b$ and $(\Lambda_{P}\Lambda_{T})^2 = -c$, where $a$, $b$ and $c$ are either $1$ or $-1$ (cf.\ \cite{Da88,Ch94}).
+They are the Pin groups $\mathrm{Pin}^{abc}$, characterised by the property that the elements $\Lambda_{P}$ and $\Lambda_{T}$ covering $P$ and $T$ satisfy $\Lambda_{P}^2 = -a$, $\Lambda_{T}^2 = b$ and $(\Lambda_{P}\Lambda_{T})^2 = -c$, where $a$, $b$ and $c$ are either $1$ or $-1$ (cf.~\cite{Da88,Ch94}).

 In this paper, we show that the consistent description of fermions in the presence of General Relativity (GR) imposes severe restrictions on the choice of Pin group.
 In fact, we find that only \emph{two} of the eight Pin groups are admissible: the group $\Pin^+ = \Pin^{++-}$ and the group $\Pin^- = \Pin^{---}$.
+The source of these restrictions is the double cover of the frame bundle, which, in the context of GR, is needed in order to obtain an infinitesimal action of the space-time diffeomorphism group on the configuration space of fermions coupled to gravity.

+We derive these restrictions in the `universal spinor bundle approach' for fermions coupled to gravity, as developed in \cite{Ko72,BG92,AWW16} for the Riemannian and in \cite{BaerGauduchonMoroianu2005,J16,J17,MuellerNowaczyk2017} for the Lorentzian case.
+However, our results remain valid in other formulations that are covariant under infinitesimal space-time diffeomorphisms, such as the `global' approach of \cite{DP86,Da88,Swift93,DD13}.
+To underline this point, we highlight the role of the space-time diffeomorphism group in restricting the admissible Pin groups.